|Best Restaurant Areas in Paris|

-Rue de la Huchette, Rue de la Harpe, and Rue Xavier Privas are lined with little restaurants serving a wide range of food, much of it at bargain prices.
-A popular place for economy minded tourists, you can get a decent meal for a good price, relatively fast.
+Rue de la Huchette, Rue de la Harpe, and Rue Xavier Privas are narrow streets lined with little restaurants serving a wide range of food, much of it at bargain prices.
+A popular, central location just off the busy Place Saint-Michel, economy-minded travelers can get a decent meal cheap here, relatively fast.

 Rue de Buci (6th, bordering 5th)

-The Rue de Buci is a short and lively street, also near the Place St-Michel and not far from the Boulevard St-Germain, that is lined with restaurants and cafés.
-It also It is a wonderful spot for people watching, having a drink, and/or enjoying a meal.
+The Rue de Buci is a short and lively street, also near the Place Saint-Michel and not far from the Boulevard St-Germain, that is lined with restaurants and cafés.
+It is also a wonderful spot for people watching, having a drink, and/or enjoying a meal.

 Rue St-André des Arts (6th, near 5th)

-Off the nearby Rue St-André des Arts is the Cour du Commerce de St-André, a cobblestoned pedestrian passageway full of restaurants.
-Here you can sit outside (weather permitting) in a quiet setting with no cars and enjoy dinner or a drink.
+Off the Rue St-André des Arts near the aforementioned Rue de Buci is the Cour du Commerce de St-André, a cobblestoned pedestrian passageway full of restaurants including Le Procope, the oldest restaurant in Paris, serving here since 1686.
+Sit outside (weather permitting) at any of the café-bars or restaurants here in a quiet setting with no cars and enjoy dinner or a drink.